Yosemite Lumber Company: Merced Falls sawmill

-Acquisitions & Successors
+Acquisitions and successors

 Sugar Pine Lumber Company

 In 1927, the Yosemite Lumber Company unexpectedly shut down, and rumors circulated that the White & Friant company had issued an ultimatum demanding the purchase of land to reach their own timber, which was refused.
 The Sugar Pine Lumber Company of Pinedale purchased the Merced Falls mill and the assets of the Yosemite Lumber Company for $6,000,000 and reopened the mill in May 1929.
 Initially, the plan was to bring all Yosemite Lumber Company timber to Pinedale for milling, but the Southern Pacific refused to permit the Yosemite Valley Railroad log cars on its trackage.
 The Sugar Pine Lumber Company was forced to reopen the Merced Falls mill, but eventually had to give up the Yosemite Lumber Company subsidiary due to the depression.
 Yosemite Lumber closed at the end of the 1930 season and Merced Falls dwindled into a “ghost city.”

 The Yosemite Sugar Pine Company

 John Ball, president of White & Friant, saw an opportunity to utilize his timber mixed with Yosemite Lumber Company holdings by consolidating his assets and reopening the Merced Falls mill himself under the name of The Yosemite Sugar Pine Lumber Company in July 1935.
 A $400,000 loan by the Reconstruction Finance Corporation helped reopen the mill in 1935 as depression era relief measure.
 The incline was refurbished, and the five Shay locomotives were put back to work.
 The reformed company sent the first logs to the Merced Falls mill in September 1935, and during the late season, they cut around 13,000,000 feet of lumber before winter.
 Production settled at 60,000,000 board feet annually starting in 1936, but the mill could process more.
 The incline was upgraded with new 400 horsepower motors and a replacement wire rope cable, increasing the hoist speed by 12%.
 In 1938, some truck logging began, and roads were built for independent contractors to bring logs to the railroad for transport to the incline.
 By the end of 1942, most of the available timber had been exhausted, and the last train load of logs arrived at the mill from the Yosemite Valley Railroad on November 15, 1942.